codex-iter/Hello-Esolangs/README.md

 This repo includes *Hello World* programs written in some of these languages.
 As by convention, the first program written in any language is hello world, these program will lead your path in the worlds of Esolangs.

+## Running the codes:

+Online compiler for most of given languages can be found [here](https://www.jdoodle.com)

 ## Open to Contributions:

 You can contribute to the repos by adding a better version for the provided esolangs or a Hello world for any other Esolang not already included.